casangi/vidavis/docs/source/applications/ms_raster.rst

 * ``show_gui`` (bool): whether to launch the interactive GUI in a browser tab.

 MsRaster can be constructed with the ``ms`` path to a MSv2 or MSv4 file.
-If a MSv2 path is supplied, it will automatically be converted to the MSv4 zarr format in the same directory as the MSv2 with the extension **.ps.zarr**.
-For more information on the MSv4 data format, see the XRADIO `Measurement Set Tutorial <https://xradio.readthedocs.io/en/latest/measurement_set/tutorials/measurement_set_tutorial.html>`_.
+If a MSv2 path is supplied and the correct dependencies have been installed separately (see :ref:`install_conversion`), the MSv2 will automatically be converted to the MSv4 zarr format in the same directory as the MSv2, with the extension **.ps.zarr**.
+For more information on the MSv4 data format, see the XRADIO
+`Measurement Set Tutorial <https://xradio.readthedocs.io/en/latest/measurement_set/tutorials/measurement_set_tutorial.html>`_.

 .. warning::